2019 Southaven Walmart shooting: Extradition and charges

 After the shooting, Abram was hospitalized in Shelby County, Tennessee for his injuries, and his condition was said to have stabilized two days after the shooting, allowing the police to question him while he was recuperating from his wounds.
 Aside from this, Abram was charged by the Mississippi authorities for murdering his two co-workers.
 Prior to the shooting, Abram did not have any prior criminal record.

 After his recovery, the Southaven Police Department sought the governor's warrant to send Abrams back to Mississippi to face charges and stand trial for the Southaven Walmart shooting.
 Abram had expressed through his lawyer that he would be fighting against the extradition order.

 In early September 2019, Mississippi governor Phil Bryant signed an extradition order and asked the Tennessee governor Bill Lee to approve the extradition of Abram to put him on trial in Mississippi for the Southaven Walmart shooting.

-On September 13, 2019, during an extradition hearing in court, Abram decided to not challenge his extradition and agreed to return to Mississippi to face trial for the murders of Brandon Giles and Anthony Brown.
+On September 13, 2019, during an extradition hearing in court, Abram decided to not challenge his extradition and agreed to return to Mississippi to face trial for the murders of Brandon Gales and Anthony Brown.